 - Unusual live-action and official example: the official English subtitles for the first season of Forbrydelsen on The BBC caused complaints from Danes, as whether down to ignorance or laziness every Danish profanity from mild to extreme was translated as some form of "fuck", giving a misleading impression of the dialogue and characters.

-- Another rare official example, the subtitles of Red Line contain many instances of the word 'fuck', even when what's actually being said is a good deal milder.
+- The subtitles of Red Line contain many instances of the word 'fuck', even when what's actually being said is a good deal milder.
 Bear in mind this is not a fansub, it's the official DVD release.
 (And oddly enough, the fansub was actually cleaner!)

 - Horrible Subs' version of AKB0048 translates dialogue into Image Board memes wherever it can, and adds some slurs that the script wasn't even remotely implying.

 - J2e's Fan Translation of Final Fantasy IV purports to be more faithful than the original SNES version's translation, and it is... in some places.
 In others, it cribs liberally from the SNES script (including the Spoony Bard line) and inserts swear words and pop culture references that were never in the original.
-This is perhaps most noticeable in the encounter with (C/K)ain after the Cagnazzo battle; not only does Kain refer to Rosa as a "whore", something the original script wasn't even implying, but Yang, ordinarily a fairly polite and honorable man, calls Kain a "son of a bitch".
+This is perhaps most noticeable in the encounter with (C/K)ain after the Cagnazzo battle; not only does Kain refer to Rosa as a "whore", something the original script wasn't even implying, but Yang, ordinarily a polite and honorable man, breaks character entirely to call Kain a "son of a bitch".

 - For the North American release of Hakuōki, the Aksys Games translators opted to convey Hijikata Toshizo's aggressive manner of speech by peppering his dialogue liberally with profanity and crude idioms, including quite a few f-bombs.
 The Sentai Filmworks translation of The Anime of the Game - which in the original Japanese lifts a lot of dialogue directly from the game - is much milder.